JZITNIK-github/KLIND-OS-Dev/README.md

 # KLIND OS Developers Installer

-Toto je script pro KLIND OS Developers installer.
+This is the script for the KLIND OS Developers installer.

 ## Download

-Postavený script si můžete stáhnout na oficiální KLIND OS stránce.
+You can download the built script on the official KLIND OS page.

 ## Build